Information in

 Jaws - escape from

-Wilderness Zoo (Jafs – Flukten fra Villmarka Zoo), 2004 The story is about a
+Wilderness Zoo (Jafs – Flukten fra Villmarka Zoo), 2004 Children’s book.

 Cuban Amazon parrot called Castro.
 He is searching for his brother,